apache/james-project/grafana-reporting/README.md

  - Percentiles for IMAP / JMAP / SMTP commands
  - Requests counts for IMAP / JMAP / SMTP commands
+ - Statistics about Mailet / Matcher execution times
+ - Statistics about Mail queues
  - Some other, diverse informations on the James server internals